-The first test string of what would evolve into a neutrino telescope at Pole was conducted during the summer of 1991-92 (above, some of the photomultiplier tubes (PMTs) are being prepared to be lowered into the hole).
+The first test string at Pole of what would evolve into the AMANDA and IceCube neutrino telescopes was installed during the summer of 1991-92 (above, some of the photomultiplier tubes (PMTs) are being prepared to be lowered into the hole).
 These tubes would later evolve into the AMANDA optical modules (OMs) and IceCube digital optical modules (DOMs).
+Actually, this wasn't the first concept test of detector strings in ice holes...that had been conducted in August 1990 at the GISP-2 drilling site on the Greenland icecap.

 The concept of neutrino telescopes such as this, earlier known as muon detectors, was proposed by two physicists in 1960.
 One was Cornell physicist Kenneth Greisen, who experimented with detectors in various places around campus and 2000 feet underground in a salt mine under Cayuga Lake.
 The other was the Russian physicist Moiseĭ Aleksandrovich Markov, who proposed installing large-scale detector arrays under water and ice.
 Markov proposed using optical sensors to detect the light (Cherenkov radiation) produced by high energy particles passing through water.
 The first major practical test of this concept was the DUMAND (Deep Underwater Muon And Neutrino Detector) project conducted in by an international consortium which included the University of Wisconsin.
 The Department of Energy (DOE) funded project operated between 1976 and 1995...its final phases put optical modules (some of which evolved into the ones used in AMANDA) in 15,000 feet of water offshore of Keahole Point, Hawaii.
 Anyway...from all of that background, the idea was developed that something similar "could" be done in the Antarctic.